polkadot-fellows/manifesto/README.md

 This is the beginning rank and indicates someone new to the Polkadot protocol and codebases, but who have taken a first concrete step through placing a membership deposit and finding a sponsor.

-Candiates may be of many levels prior to promotion to rank 1 and through a secondary system these levels may even be codified and properly recognised on-chain.
+Candidates may be of many levels prior to promotion to rank 1 and through a secondary system these levels may even be codified and properly recognised on-chain.

 ### `I Dan`: Humble Member